Top tips: Creating your Ideas and Pioneers video application

 - End with a closing summary sentence

 You should also remember the following style tips.

 - Videos must be a maximum of two minutes long.

 - Please use one camera (e.g. a phone or laptop) to film your face and shoulders speaking to the camera, in the style of a webcam or Skype conversation.

 - The majority of the video should be the lead applicant speaking to the camera.
 For these sections, it is best to film indoors to avoid background noise.

-- If your application comes from a team or organisation, the video should nonetheless mainly feature the lead contact (e.g. for one of the permitted two minutes).
+- If your application comes from a team or organisation, the video should nonetheless mainly feature the lead contact (e.g. for at least one minute).
 Other team members can appear or speak if it will make the video more informative, but make sure that you explain who everybody is.

 - You may choose to show some of your work if it is relevant to the idea you are presenting to us, or an example of your idea, if this will make the video more informative.
-Please don’t use any fancy editing or soundtracks and focus on what will make your pitch stronger and convincing.
+Focus on what will make your pitch stronger and convincing.